 “We react on many levels of association with colors.
 Social and cultural levels as well as personal relationships with particular colors also have an influence.
 Color reactions are also natural.
 For example, when we look at red, our heart rate is accelerating.
 It is a stimulating color.
 This goes back to when we lived in caves and where the red color of the fire was associated with danger and alarm.”

-What Do That 7 Colors Mean in Psychology?
+What Do Those 7 Colors Mean in Psychology?

 This subject has provoked passionate debates.
 Professionals such as psychologists, sociologists, linguists or market researchers interpret the meaning of colors.
 They analyze phrases such as “being green of jealousy”, examining the most common colors according to different product categories or doing extensive studies on different populations.

 Red is the most passionate color, it alerts us and captures our attention immediately.
-According to the psychology of colors, red is linked to love, blood, joy, suspense, beliefs, and war or forbidden things.
+According to the color psychology, red is linked to love, blood, joy, suspense, beliefs, and war or forbidden things.
 It constantly appears on traffic signs and prices discounts.
 It’s the color of the emergency.

 Orange represents warmth and joy and brings optimism and confidence.
 Associated with sunny days and bright light, orange brings a positive vision of life and embodies good health while being challenging.